Northern Art undergraduates work on spectacular S&DR200 Festival events in Darlington & Stockton!

 Head of Stage and Screen, Stuart Drummond, says of the project, “We are immensely proud to be able to be part of this celebration of a major contribution to the region and the world- the first passenger railway.
 Artists and creators at Avanti Display have been fully committed to working with our students to produce a whole variety of outcomes that will make the show something really special.
 We are a big fan of live, experiential, community and real world projects that give our students the opportunity to share and build on their skills and passions.”

-You can find out about timings etc. here for Saturday launch in Darlington Marketplace: Ghost Train: The Departure – Stockton and Darlington Railway – The main activities/ performances will be happening between 3-5 and then from 7-9.
+You can find out about timings etc. here for Saturday’s launch in Darlington Marketplace: Ghost Train: The Departure – Stockton and Darlington Railway – The main activities/ performances will be happening between 3-5 and then from 7-9.

 On Sunday 28th September there will be events all day in Stockton centre/ riverside, with the final ‘show’ starting at 7.30pm: Ghost Train: The Arrival – Stockton and Darlington Railway

-If you are interested in perusing a career in the creative industries make sure you check out our range of creative programmes.
+If you are interested in pursuing a career in the creative industries make sure you check out our range of creative programmes.
 Our three year degree courses span the visual arts and stage & screen industries.
 Find out more today!